 SuRie, whose song ‘Storm’ was co-written by Israeli Gil Lewis, bravely continued with her performance.
 The words of her song providing an appropriate rebuff, “Storms don’t last forever, Remember, we can hold our hands together… Spread your love, give all you’ve got, hold your head up, don’t give up.”

-Congratulations Israel on your 70th Anniversary, your new embassy and for securing Eurovision for Jerusalem next year.
+Congratulations Israel on your 70th Anniversary, your new embassy and for securing Eurovision for Israel next year.
 Mazal tov!